dmlc/xgboost/plugin/sycl/README.md

 This plugin adds support of SYCL programming model for prediction algorithms to XGBoost.

 ## Usage
-Specify the 'device' parameter as one of the following options to offload model training and inference on SYCL device.
+Specify the 'device' parameter as described in the table below to offload model training and inference on SYCL device.

 ### Algorithms
 | device | Description |